Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations: Symmetry Considerations

 It has been noted before that the various categories for correlation are operational, i.e., what counts as static or non-dynamical correlation is practically whatever is covered by choice at the level of the reference calculation.
 Symmetry on the other hand introduces exact degeneracies that are known \emph{a priori} and reference functions can be constructed to account for them.
 Thus, in line with the general thrust of many discussions on the subject, it seems worthwhile to distinguish between correlation effects due to various kinds of symmetry and the rest.
 We may call these symmetry effects static correlation\cite{mcweeny1967nature,bartlett1994applications}.
 In the next section, we will discuss accounting for spin symmetry in the basis states.
-The remaining correlation effects may be weak or strong depending on the weight of the symmetry adapted reference state in the final calculation.
+The remaining correlation effects may be weak or strong depending on the weight of the symmetry-adapted reference state in the final calculation.
 In this regard, near degeneracies are of interest since they do not arise from the symmetry effects discussed so far.
 The case of the Be atom is instructive\cite{tew2007electron}: due to the near degeneracy of the 2s and 2p orbitals, the 1s$^2$2s$^2$ configuration does not completely dominate the wavefunction expansion, the 1s$^2$2p$^2$ configurations must also be considered.
 Such non-dynamical effects are not captured by symmetry restrictions but are usually still included in the reference calculation, leaving any residual correlation effects, i.e., dynamic correlation, to be recovered by the wavefunction Ansatz built on that reference.
+Handy and co-workers\cite{mok1996dynamical} even go so far as to suggest that even this ``angular'' correlation in Be, so called because s and p orbitals are of different angular types, might be regarded as dynamical based on a model in which explicit dependence on the interelectronic distance appears.
 The Be example also indicates that the weight of the reference state is of crucial importance and what is regarded as non-dynamical or strong depends on a threshold value set on this weight.
 The dependence of weight-based measures on the orbital space will also be addressed in a subsequent section using a simple bond breaking process as an example, another situation in which strong correlation effects are typically expected.